uttamsil/realestate/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v3.1.3 - 7-February-2022
+- Fix: Fixed an issue with retina logo image download during import.
+- Fix: Fixed an issue with WP Forms not being imported when used in the footer of the website.
+- Fix: Fixed a console error in some cases where the template took longer to fetch its contents.

 v3.1.2 - 28-January-2022
 - Fix: Fixed a blank page error on the main Starter Template screen due to the last update (v3.1.2).